 Okay, okay… I know none of us are trying to teach a turkey how to tell time.
 But, I know plenty of kids that need to learn.

-A Turkey Clock is a fun Thanksgiving learning activity that will help your kids learn how to tell time.
+A Turkey Clock is a fun Thanksgiving math activity that will help your kids learn how to tell time.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.

 Let’s gather our supplies and get ready to make this fun paper plate clock.

 How to Make Your Clock:

 Use your ruler and a pencil to divide the edges of one paper plate into 12 equal sections.
 This will be your turkey feathers and the numbers on your clock.